chris-k84/TcXtsOpen/README.md

 ## System Design

-The MAIN program instances a class Machine, this contains the Xts Manager and Hardware classes. it also instances an array of a mover type, that can be editted depending on operation requirements.
+The MAIN program instances a class Machine, this contains the Xts Manager and Hardware classes. it also instances an array of a mover type, these get a movement class that can be editted depending on operation requirements.

 ## Tests